Asmit2952/DevOps-Roadmap/01-Prerequisites/01-Linux/03-Basic-Commands.md

 * `paste`: Used to combine fields from different files, as well as combine lines from multiple files
 * `join`: Enhanced version of `paste`.
 It first checks whether the files share common fields, and then joins the lines in two files based on a common field.
 * `split`: Used to break up (or split) a file into equal-sized segments for easier viewing and manipulation.

+## grep

+It is extensively used as a primary text searching tool.
+It scans files for specified patterns and can be used with regular expressions, as well as simple strings.

+* `grep [pattern] <filename>`: Search for a pattern in a file and print all matching lines
+* `grep -v [pattern] <filename>`: Print all lines that do not match the pattern
+* `grep [0-9] <filename>`: Print the lines that contain the numbers 0 through 9
+* `grep -C 3 [pattern] <filename>`: Print context of lines (specified number of lines above and below the pattern) for matching the pattern.
+Here, the number of lines is specified as 3